 People still use the word “explorer,” but it means something different now.
 What does it mean to you?

-It’s not about planting a flag.
-If you’re following someone’s tracks, that’s adventure, not exploration.
+It’s not about planting a flag or the colonial phrase of conquer, like standing on top of a mountain.
+If you’re following someone’s tracks (to the south pole for instance), that’s adventure, not exploration.
 Exploration means crossing a frontier into the unknown.
-Today that often means returning to familiar places with new tools and new questions.
+Today that often means returning to known places with new tools and new questions.
 You combine disciplines, innovate, and come back with knowledge.